fkozmik/NixOS-personal/README.md

 - fastfetch
 - tailscale
 - docker
-- thefuck, you know what I mean...
+- thefuck, you know what it does.
 - and NixOS (Special thanks to you !)